sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ![start_bigger_uart](./../../../../zh/maix/m1s/other/assets/start/start_bigger_uart.jpg)

+## Burn firmware

+To run our program on M1s Dock, we should know how to burn the firmware into M1s Dock first.

-## Burn with u-disk
+### Burn with u-disk

-It's suggested using this way to burn firmware, by which we can burn the program for C906 core in the chip.
+To make it easier to burn firmware, we design u-disk burning method to burn the program for C906 core of BL808 in the chip.

 Connect this board by its TypeC OTG port with computer, hold the 2 sides keys (which have been marked on the following figure) of M1s Dock, then press RST button to make this board into u-disk burn mode.